Ghulam Rabbani: Club career

-In 1960, Rabbani joined Dhaka Wanderers Club in the Dhaka First Division Football League, where he spent three years.
-During his time in Dhaka, Rabbani represented Victoria SC as a guest player at the 1962 Aga Khan Gold Cup.
+In 1960, Rabbani joined Dhaka Wanderers Club in the Dhaka First Division Football League, where he spent two years, being the second highest top goal-scorer of the league in 1960 with 12 goals and one hat-trick to his name.
+During his time in Dhaka, Rabbani represented Victoria as a guest player at the 1962 Aga Khan Gold Cup.
+He also represented the East Pakistan selection at the 1960 National Football Championship, helping the side win their maiden title, and later won two titles with Dacca Division in 1961–62 and 1962, notably scoring in both finals respectively.

+He later played for Pakistan Airlines joining the Karachi based departmental side on 4 April 1963 before his eventual retirement.
+He also won the national title with the Karachi Division in 1963 and 1965.

 International career

 Rabbani was first selected for the Pakistan national team at the 1954 Asian Quadrangular Football Tournament in Calcutta featuring against India, his performances playing for the Dhaka Wanderers Club selected him once again for the national team for the 1958 Asian Games.
 He featured in the 1960 and 1962 Merdeka Tournament.
 In the later edition under the leadership of Muhammad Umer, he played a key role in Pakistan finishing as runner-ups of the tournament.

+After the 1960 Merdeka Tournament concluded, Rabbani was selected for the Eastern/Western Zones Combined football team for the proposed Asian All-Stars tour of Europe, which ultimately never materialised.
+Other Pakistan players selected for the combined team included Abid Hussain Ghazi, Qayyum Changezi, Hussain Killer and Moosa Ghazi.
+On 15 August 1960, he played as starter along with Changezi for the Eastern/Western Zones Combined football team against Central Zone Combined, in a trial match for the tour.

-He captained the national team in 1961, during Burma national team tour to East Pakistan with matches played in Dhaka and Chittagong.
+In 1961, he captained the national team, during Burma national team tour to East Pakistan with matches played in Dhaka and Chittagong.
+The following year, Rabbani played a crucial role in Pakistan's participation in the 1962 Merdeka Tournament, also being included in the starting line-up for the final.

+Rabbani would mark his final appearances for the national team in a friendly series against China in 1963.